moacode/craft-fab-permissions/README.md

 ![Field and Layout Designer](resources/img/step-1-field-and-layout-designer.png)

 2. Clicking the menu item will bring up the permissions modal.
 Check the user groups you'd like to give access to, and click save.
-In this case, only admins will be able to access the SEO tab.
+In this screenshot, only Developers and Digital Marketers will be able to access the SEO tab.

 ![Permissions Modal](resources/img/step-2-set-permissions-in-modal.png)